anna-filou/anna-filou.github.io/reading.md

   read: '2025'
   pages: 150
   my-notes:   |-
     Almost as funny as ‘You’re My Favorite Client’ by the same author.
 I’d recommend reading this both for the practical tips and for a boost in your determination to do good—both good work and good in the world.

     It isn’t strictly about the business of design (the first edition was more focused on that), but rather a human-to-human exchange of knowledge and convictions.
 I personally appreciate that and admire people who take a stand, though it was unexpected.
 - title: You’re My Favorite Client
   cover: "/assets/books/you're-my-favorite-client.webp"
   author: Mike Monteiro
   read: '2025'
   pages: 127
   my-notes:   |-
     *“When we build websites or apps, we often wait until the last minute to bring in designers to ‘apply’ design, or look and feel.
 This is akin to baking a cake and then hiring a baker to make it taste good.”*

     I laughed SO hard on every other page! 😂 But I also had a lot of aha-moments and “oh, that’s why that happened back then and this is how I could have done better”.
 - title: Unwritten Rules of Social Relationships
   cover: "/assets/books/unwritten-rules.webp"
   author: Temple Grandin & Sean Barron
   read: '2025'
   pages: 425
   my-notes:   |-
     I was looking for a social cheat sheet, and while this was written for neurotypical adults who work with autistic children, it was still helpful.
 Reading things I was technically already aware of, but explained by people who think like me, was far more impactful.
-Some of it was informative and some useful, but a lot felt like giving up your values just to conform.
-I refuse to do that.
+Some of it was informative and some useful, but a lot felt like giving up your values just to conform; and I refuse to do that.
 - title: "Animal Farm: The Graphic Novel"
   cover: "/assets/books/animal-farm-graphic-novel.webp"
   author: George Orwell, adapted by Odyr
   read: '2025'
   pages: 176
   my-notes:   |-
     Been meaning to read Animal Farm for years, never got around to it.
 Stumbled upon this beautiful adaptation in a bookstore and read it all on the spot.

     It made me sad.
 Now I wanna read the actual book more than before.
 Wonder if it has more details.
-How do you go from egalitatian to totalitarian?
+How do you go from egalitarian to totalitarian?
 It felt kinda… fake in the graphic novel.
 Like it could not possibly happen for real.
 But it does!
 - title: $100M Offers
   cover: "/assets/books/100m-offers.webp"
   author: Alex Hormozi
   read: '2025'
   pages: 258
   my-notes:   |-
     Loved some parts (e.g. “When you raise your price, you increase the value the consumer receives without changing anything else about your product”), hated some others (e.g. “if you wouldn’t club a baby seal to stay on as a customer, you don’t have to pay a penny”—yes, I assume it’s a joke, but it still makes me sick).

     Overall, I’m glad I read this and was exposed to a new perspective—that’s the point of reading books!
 While I agree with the author on many philosophical points, I’m not convinced that fully embracing the capitalist system we live in is the best way forward as a society.
 - title: Pricing Design
   cover: "/assets/books/pricing-design.webp"
   author: Dan Mall
   read: '2025'
   pages: 58
   my-notes:   |-
-      I love this way of thinking about pricing projects: how do we make it so that it’s both a steal for you and lucrative for me?
-In other words, how do we both win?
+    I love this way of thinking about pricing projects: ‘how do we make it so that it’s both a steal for you and lucrative for me?
+In other words, how do we both win?’

     Just pondering this question can help us figure out what we really need from a project and how to get it.

     A short read anyone would benefit from.
 [Read it online here](https://pricingdesignbook.com/#introduction).
 - title: The Design of Everyday Things
   cover: "/assets/books/the-design-of-everyday-things.png"
   author: Don Norman